Saskia Haalebos by Exhibitions

 Val Gee in studio

-UK Frederick by Kirrily Jordan
+UK Frederick by Exhibitions

 U.K. Frederick (Ursula) is an artist based in Canberra, Australia.
 Her primary modes of art practice are photography, printmaking and video.
 In 2014 she completed her PhD in Art Theory and Photography and Media Arts at the Australian National University.
 This practice-based research explored the aesthetics of car cultures in Australia, Japan and the USA.